nptscot/npw/web/manual/index.md

 - All existing physical infrastructure, if it achieves high Level of Service.
 - Existing segregated tracks and off-road cycleways.
 - All arterial roads, i.e. trunk, A, B and C roads.
-- Coherent network (automatically-generated).
-This is a suggested network automatically produced by the NPT team, and is described below.
-Note that there are various caveats with this network, so you should not just blindly trust it.

 In each case, each road/street/path segment will be automatically allocated to a tier (Primary / Secondary / Local access / Long distance).
 These can be toggled within the network panel at the bottom of the map, which also provides a legend for the colourings.